nodejs/remark-preset-lint-node/README.md

 For better compatibility with the nodejs/node changelogs, there are a few
 exceptions:

-- Version numbers `^0.0.0 || ^0.1.0` are not validated using the provided list,
+* Version numbers `^0.0.0 || ^0.1.0` are not validated using the provided list.
-  they are validating using the `vx.x.x` pattern.
+  They are validated using the `vx.x.x` pattern.
-- `REPLACEME` placeholder is always valid, regardless it's in the list or not.
+* `REPLACEME` placeholder is always valid, regardless if it's in the list or not.